cascadiajs/cascadiajs-2022/src/views/content/sponsorships/next-steps.md

 We will run power to each booth.
 Sponsors will be responsible for setting-up pop-up banners, tablecloths and staffing their booths.

 Expo Halls hours will run from 8am - 3pm on August 31 and 8am - 5pm on September 1.

+## Shipping to Sunriver Resort

+If you need to ship banners, swag or other equipment to Sunriver for the conference, please review this <a target="_blank" href="/files/sunriver-shipping.pdf">Sunriver Shipping Instructions</a> PDF document.